tembo-io/trunk/README.md

 # Introducing Trunk

-Trunk serves as registry where users can publish, search, and download community-made Postgres extensions.
+Trunk serves as a registry where users can publish, search, and download community-made Postgres extensions.
 Inspired by popular developer hubs, such as [crates.io](http://crates.io) (Rust), [pypi.org](http://pypi.org) (Python), and [npmjs.com](http://npmjs.com) (JavaScript), Trunk aims to foster an information-rich environment.
 Here, developers can interact with the registry in a variety of ways and proudly showcase their contributions.
 Furthermore, users can gain insights into valuable metrics on extension downloads and trends.

 At its core, the goal of trunk is to cultivate a thriving Postgres extension ecosystem by lowering the barriers to building, sharing, and using Postgres extensions.